 - 2.1.
 "Minerals are essential to support sustainable economic growth and our quality of life.
 It is therefore important that there is sufficient supply of material to provide the infrastructure, buildings, energy and goods that the country needs.
 However, since minerals are a finite natural resource, and can only be worked where they are found, it is important to make best use of them to secure their long-term conservation."
 (NPPF paragraph 142) - 2.2.
 The National Planning Policy Framework requires Minerals Planning Authorities to plan for a steady and adequate supply of aggregates by preparing an annual Local Aggregate Assessment (LAA). - 2.3.
-This is the first Local Aggregate Assessment for Worcestershire.
-It has been developed with regard to: - The requirements of the National Planning Policy Framework - The Guidance on the Managed Aggregate Supply System2 - The responses received to the consultation document The Draft Local Aggregates Assessment for Worcestershire 20123 which was published for consultation in Autumn 2012. - 2.4.
-The Local Aggregate Assessment is required to: - forecast the demand for aggregates based on average 10 years sales data and other relevant supply information. - analyse supply options through the consideration of current planning permissions and Minerals Local Plan allocations; and - assess the balance assessment of the balance between demand and supply.
+This is the second Local Aggregate Assessment for Worcestershire.
+It has been developed with regard to: - The requirements of the National Planning Policy Framework - The Guidance on the Managed Aggregate Supply System1 - The responses received to the consultation document The Draft Local Aggregates Assessment for Worcestershire 20122 and the Minerals Local Plan Second Consultation 2013. - 2.4.
+The Local Aggregate Assessment is required to: - forecast the demand for aggregates based on average 10 years sales data and other relevant supply information. - analyse supply options through the consideration of current planning permissions and Minerals Local Plan allocations; and - assess the balance between demand and supply.